Republicans vote in special primary in bellwether Florida district

-ORLANDO, Florida (Reuters) - In a race being watched as a potential bellwether for this year’s mid-term congressional elections, Republicans cast their votes in a special primary election on Tuesday in a key Florida swing district.
+ORLANDO, Florida (Reuters) - In a race watched as a potential bellwether for this year’s mid-term congressional elections, lobbyist David Jolly won a special Republican primary election on Tuesday in a key Florida swing district.

 Sink, considered the strong front-runner, has raised more than $1 million in campaign contributions, more than all three Republican candidates combined, according to the latest campaign filings.